Skip to main content

 Continue Air Traffic Controller recruitment and training to cope with air traffic volume recovery in the future:

-Based on maximum training capacities, ANWS plans to recruit 30 to 33 Air Traffic Controllers (ATCs) every year from 2021 to 2025.
+1. Recruitment: Based on maximum training capacities, ANWS plans to recruit 30 to 33 Air Traffic Controllers (ATCs) every year from 2021 to 2025 and a total of 38 ATCs have been trained so far.
 Recruitment plans will be timely adjusted based on air traffic volumes to fully utilize staffing while taking Fatigue Risk Management into account.

-Due to the COVID-19 pandemic, international flights have declined drastically.
-To respond to the V-shaped recovery of traffic volume expected for the post-pandemic future, ANWS used simulators to recreate high-volume traffic scenarios for training in 2021, while employees with newly acquired licenses during the pandemic are subject to additional operational performance assessments.
-In addition, ANWS will implement training programs following ICAO's Competency-Based Training and Assessment model for Air Traffic Controllers.
+2. Control skills enhanced training: Facing the post-pandemic recovery, air traffic control units in ANWS continue to use simulators to conduct high-volume traffic scenarios for training, while employees with newly acquired licenses during the pandemic are subject to additional operational performance assessments.
+In addition, ANWS will implement training programs following ICAO's Competency-Based Training and Assessment model for Air Traffic Controllers and continue to improve control skills through training such as conducting simulation team training courses (DOJO), moving forward projects, implementing the "Difference Confirmation" and so on.

 Continue to Utilize Airspace in Accordance with National Policies